-- 1. ENL-90004: Open only to NON-NATIVE SPEAKERS OF ENGLISH after successful completion of AEB1 (Academic English for Business 1) with a score of under 60% or equivalent.
-Cannot be taken with other ENL- module (English Language module) in the same academic year. - 2.
-ENL-90005: Open only to THIRD YEAR NON-NATIVE SPEAKERS OF ENGLISH on successful completion of AEB2 or EAP4; or AEB1 or EAP3 with a score of over 60%; or equivalent.
-Cannot be taken with other ENL-module (English Language module) in the same academic year.
+- 1. Note you must do an ISP/Dissertation in either this subject (MAN-30071 Managing Diversity) or your other subject area.
+This ISP is a year-long (30 credit module). - 2.
+ENL-90004 Academic English for Business Students (Part 2): open only to NON-NATIVE SPEAKERS OF ENGLISH after successful completion of AEB1 (Academic English for Business 1) with a score of under 60% or equivalent.
+Cannot be taken with other ENL- module (English Language module) in the same academic year. - 3.
+ENL-90005 Academic Business English: open only to THIRD-YEAR NON-NATIVE SPEAKERS OF ENGLISH on successful completion of AEB2 or EAP4; or AEB1 or EAP3 with a score of over 60%; or equivalent.
+Cannot be taken with other ENL- module (English Language module) in the same academic year.